heejoon-jo/linux-101/src/parallel_processing.md

-## script to run script in parallel
+## script to run scripts in parallel

 ```bash
 #! /bin/bash